Liverpool F.C. Reserves and Academy

-Reserve team
+Reserve team (Under-21s)

-Liverpool Reserves played in Premier Reserve League.
+Liverpool Under-21s played in Premier League 2.
 The Reserves won the regional division title in 2000 and again 2008 winning also the national league that year.
 It competed in the Lancashire Combination from 1896 to 1911, with the exception of the 1898–99 season, in which it joined The Combination.
 From 1911 on, it took part in the Central League until becoming inaugural members of the Premier Reserve League North in 1999.
 The team also participated in the Liverpool Senior Cup and the Lancashire Senior Cup; the last time it took part in them was the 2009–10 season when it also won both competitions.

 The last reserve team manager was Rodolfo Borrell, who was appointed in July 2011 and led the reserve team during its final season before taking over the newly formed under-21 side in July 2012.
 The reserves last played their home games at Prenton Park (the home of Tranmere Rovers); in previous seasons the team has also played at the club's academy, the Halliwell Jones Stadium (home of Warrington Wolves), Haig Avenue (the home of Southport), Totally Wicked Stadium (the home of St Helens R.F.C.) and the Racecourse Ground (home of Wrexham).

 The most successful Liverpool Reserves manager was Roy Evans.
 Evans spent most of his playing career as a reserve team player, making only 11 appearances for the first team.
 After an injury ended his career in 1974, he was appointed manager of the reserves by Bob Paisley.
 Evans subsequently led the reserves to victory in a series of Central League championships, including three in his first three seasons, a four in a row sequence from 1978, and two more in the early 1980s.
 Throughout the history of Liverpool FC, many of the club's best known players have progressed through the reserve team.
 These include people who at one point were first team squad members including Trent Alexander-Arnold, Steven Gerrard, Robbie Fowler, Michael Owen, Steve McManaman, Jamie Carragher and Raheem Sterling.